-\begin{theorem} Let $T$ be a $3$ dimensional area minimizing current such that $\partial T=2\a{\Gamma^0}+\a{\Gamma^1}$ with $\Gamma^0$ and $\Gamma^1$, being the $2$d integral currents defined as above.
-Then $T$ has an essential boundary one-sided singularity at some point of interior point of the boundary surface $\Gamma^0$. \end{theorem}
+\begin{theorem} Let $T$ be a $3$-dimensional area-minimizing current such that $\partial T=2\a{\Gamma^0}+\a{\Gamma^1}$ with $\Gamma^0$ and $\Gamma^1$, being the $2$d integral currents defined as above.
+Then $T$ has an essential boundary one-sided singularity at some interior point of the boundary surface $\Gamma^0$. \end{theorem}